Proteome Dynamics @ Colorado

 Life Science Research Professional

-Lorena Alamillo is a 4th PhD student in the Pharmacology and Molecular Medicine program.
+Lorena Alamillo is a 4th year PhD student in the Pharmacology and Molecular Medicine program.
 Her research develops new subcellular proteomics techniques to understand cellular stress response.

 Lorena Alamillo, B.Sc.